Afghanistan in India 2018

 Analysis and opinion from the BBC's cricket correspondent.

-BBC Sport brings you live radio commentary from England's winter tour of Australia.
+BBC Sport brings you live radio commentary from England's Test series against Pakistan.

 Get latest scores and headlines sent straight to your phone, sign-up to our newsletter and learn where to find us on online.